Brown Girl Jane Is About To Be Everywhere — & They’re Just Getting Started

 Why is this a big deal?
 Because as it turns out, one-off influxes of cash — while gifted with the best intentions — rarely provide meaningful, sustainable support to brands that need it the most.
 (This is something that Black entrepreneur and founder of OUI The People Karen Young has been increasingly vocal about online.)
 For the BROWN GIRL Jane founder trio, it’s all been up from here: This year, they became the first Black woman-owned fragrance brand to enter Sephora.
 With the help of Tarte’s Shape Your Future award and mentorship, the brand expanded its wholesale retail business in the U.S. and launched new fragrances to the brand’s library.

 And to top it all off, this win was a full-circle moment for all parties involved; “We have loved Tarte products for many years and as fellow entrepreneurs, we were inspired by the story of how Maureen grew her company from just an idea operating out of her apartment to a worldwide multi-million dollar company,” Jones added.
-As for Kelly, it was a welcome chance to support an old friend: “Championing BROWN GIRL Jane was a dream come true,” she explained.
-“Tai Beauchamp and I crossed paths over 20 years ago when we were starting out our careers in beauty and media.
-I was delighted by this full circle moment, reunited as fierce female entrepreneurs and leading social-first brands with strong online presence.”
 We can’t predict the future, but if we could peer into the beauty industry’s crystal ball, it definitely would suggest that we’re about to see (and smell) a lot more BROWN GIRL Jane this year and beyond.